 If you are an existing claimant you can continue to claim Incapacity Benefit until you are reassessed for Employment and Support Allowance.
 If you are a new claimant you will need to claim ESA instead

-Following the abolishment of Incapacity Benefit for new claims from 27th October, 2008, at some point between you will be re-assessed under the 'work capability assessment' (unless you reach state pesion age first), and if you are found to have 'limited capability for work' under this assessment you will be moved onto Employment and Support Allowance.
+Following the abolishment of Incapacity Benefit for new claims from 27 October 2008, at some point you will be re-assessed under the 'work capability assessment' (unless you reach state pesion age first), and if you are found to have 'limited capability for work' under this assessment you will be moved onto Employment and Support Allowance.

 Your claim will be reassessed if you are getting one of the following benefits: